Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com

-6. Remove the anchovy ball and sieve the stock through kitchen muslin cloth to catch any leftover kelp or anchovy particles.
-Now the soup stock is ready to use.
-If you are going to use it later, cool down and transfer it into an air tight container or a bottle.
-It should keep well for a few days in the fridge and up to 3 months in the freezer.
+6. Remove the anchovy ball and strain the stock through a kitchen muslin cloth to catch any leftover kelp or anchovy particles.
+The soup stock is now ready to use.
+If you plan to use it later, let it cool and transfer it to an airtight container or bottle.
+It will keep well for a few days in the fridge and up to 3 months in the freezer.

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com